martkist/martkist/doc/build-unix.md

 #### Dependencies for the GUI

-If you want to build Syscoin-Qt, make sure that the required packages for Qt development are installed.
+If you want to build Martkist-Qt, make sure that the required packages for Qt development are installed.
 Either Qt 5 or Qt 4 are necessary to build the GUI.
 If both Qt 4 and Qt 5 are installed, Qt 5 will be used.
 Pass `--with-gui=qt4` to configure to choose Qt4.
 To build without GUI pass `--without-gui`.